Ninox for Mac review: Easy, simple, yet powerful database software

 Bottom line

-Making a rather complex and powerful database this easy to use and attractive is no mean feat. $35?
+Making a rather complex and powerful database this easy to use and attractive is no mean feat.
+US$35?
 Wow, even if it is a loss leader for the online version.

 Ninox is my all-time favorite database–by far (if I don't count Smart DB from the days of DOS).
 Even if recreating my forms was somewhat labor-intensive.
 I've kicked Access to the curb.
 ‘Nuff said.